I believe you heard of the news that a company loses $190 million in cryptocurrency due to the death of its CEO.

 The cryptography feature makes it a secure way to store wealth.
 At the same time, it creates a big risk when Bitcoin owners die because their digital money would be totally out of reach forever.

-This is the major problem for the relatives of those individuals who invested in bitcoin.
+This is a major problem for the relatives of those individuals who invested in bitcoin.

 Bitcoins are stored in a virtual wallet.
 Each of the wallets uses a string of random characters called the “public key.”